filipdanic/blogfolio/src/source/_posts/joel-spolsky-we-are-developers-2018.md

 It’s about people.

-**Our goal is to make everyone welcome.** Not just to make them _feel_ welcome, but to actually take responsibility for how we greet people into our field.
+**Our goal is to make everyone welcome.** Not just to make them _feel_ welcome, but to actually _act on that promise._ We need to take responsibility for how we greet people into our field.
 And this is isn’t easy.
 Quite frankly, we suck at it.
 Even basic kindness is something we struggle with.

 StackOverflow is, admittedly, also pretty bad at it.
 Honestly, Joel didn’t offer any specific solution, but he did seem honest about trying to fix this.
 At the end of his talk, he issued a challenge.
 (And I will paraphrase once again!)